 Free Parks Canada activities

-Immerse yourself and experience the moonlit skies of Jasper National Park on this 2.4km guided hike.
-Learn about some of the nocturnal adaptations that help the animals of the park (including us) see in the dark.
-Bring a flashlight.
+Immerse yourself and experience the star rich dark skies or moonlit skies of Jasper National Park.
+Learn all about some of the nocturnal adaptations that help the animals of the park (including us) see in the dark!

 Valley of the Five Lakes

 Why are there so many dead trees in Jasper?
 If you're asking yourself this question, then this is the activity for you.
 Explore the pine forests of Jasper with a park interpreter and discover the good and bad side of this tiny endemic insect with a big punch.
 Be prepared for walking or snowshoeing.

 Take a peek into caribou habitat at Maligne Lake Moose Lake Loop.
 We’ll learn about this species at risk and what Jasper National Park is doing to help the woodland caribou.

 This program is subject to Maligne Road being open.
 Check 511.alberta.ca for up to date road conditions.

 Saturday, January 25

 Don’t miss the Parks Canada booth at the Jasper in January ATCO Street Festival!
 Take a picture with Parka and learn about avalanches in the mountain national parks!